iusrepo/ius.io/docs/LifeCycle.md

 ## Distibution Life Cycle

-IUS will support a major version of Red Hat Enterprise Linux and CentOS until the end of Red Hat's [production 3 phase][0].
-New package requests will no longer be taken when production 3 phase starts.
-Within a major version, we will only support the current minor release.
-Note, older minor releases and other distributions based on RHEL may work, but with limited resources we focus efforts on our supported OSes.
+IUS only builds packages for [current versions][current] of Red Hat Enterprise Linux and CentOS.
+This does not include [extended life cycle options][extended] from Red Hat.
+New package requests will no longer be accepted once Production 3 Phase starts.

 ## Package Life Cycle